MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/VTD_Demos/06-perform-threat-hunting-azure-sentinel.md

 16. Select **Create**.

-17. In the Azure Sentinel | Hunting blade search for the query you just created in the list, *C2 Hunt*.
+17. In the Microsoft Sentinel | Hunting blade search for the query you just created in the list, *C2 Hunt*.

 18. Select **C2 Hunt** in the list.